 Give Us Paws helps train Service Dogs to assist their disabled handlers to improve the quality of their lives.
 Give Us Paws is committed to working with the handlers and dogs as they learn to work together as a team.

-There are thousands of returning veterans suffering from PTSD having issues adjusting to normal life.
-The VA does not supply any funding for the training or care for service animals of veterans with PTSD and there's a large gap that needs to be filled with extremely limited resources.
+There are thousands of returning veterans suffering from PTS having issues adjusting to normal life.
+The VA does not supply any funding for the training or care for service animals of veterans with PTS and there's a large gap that needs to be filled with extremely limited resources.

 *We are not currently training Diabetic Alert Dogs